harisha-ds/OIB-SIP-/README.md

 # OIB-SIP :
 # Internship From Oasis Infobyte :

-# Project1:EDA on retail sales data using Python
+# Project1: EDA on retail sales data using Python

 # Conclusion :
 The analysis shows that customers from all age groups make purchases, but most buyers are middle-aged (40–60 years).
 The number of items bought per transaction is almost equal for quantities 1 to 4, showing consistent buying behavior.
 Overall, the business has a balanced customers and steady sales pattern.
 These insights can help plan better marketing strategies and product offers to attract more customers and increase sales.

-# Project2:EDA on McDonald's Menu using Python
+# Project2: EDA on McDonald's Menu using Python

 # Insights :
 1. Most menu items are from the Coffee & Tea category and Breakfast and Chicken & Fish have the highest calorie density.